raphaelkhan8/Stockly/README.md

 Fork this repository and clone it to your local machine.
 Open the project in an IDE to get started.

 Run `npm install` to install Node/React/database dependencies.
-Afterwards, run `pip install dependencies.txt` to install the Python dependencies.
+Afterwards, run `pip install -r requirements.txt` to install the Python dependencies.

 After all dependencies have been installed, open up another terminal.
 Run `npm run client` to get the front-end running.
 This will open the app in the browser.

 ## Development server
-In order to start the server, you will need PostgreSQL installed on your machine and a .env file with the database connection string:
+In order to start the server, you will need PostgreSQL installed on your machine and a .env file (in the root directory) with the database connection string:

 + DATABASE_URL=postgres://[username]:[password]@[host]:5432/[database_name]
 [database_name] = 'whatever name you'd like to give to the database'